 Central Moves Specialising in all aspects of moving households and businesses in the Staines area.

-Whether single items, flats, houses or offices, we can pack, move and store your goods tailoring each client?s needs and requirements into a flexible removals package.
+As a removals company Staines we help move single items, flats, houses or offices, we can pack, move and store your goods tailoring each client?s needs and requirements into a flexible removals package.

 We understand that moving home or office can be very stressful.
 We will tailor our Staines removal service to your exact specifications, ensuring your move to or from Staines goes precisely as you planned. all moves are covered by free Insurance up to £50,000 to start with.